Bornean orangutan: Rescue and rehabilitation centers

-Genome and Demographic History
+Genome and demographic history

-Orangutans and humans diverged lineages approximately 14-18 million years ago.
+Orangutans and humans diverged lineages approximately 14–18 million years ago.
 About 17,000 years ago, there was a migration of the Bornean orangutans as they eventually went to Sumatra, effectively trading places with the Sumatra orangutans that were there at the time.
-These two species of orangutans have been closely related throughout their evolutionary history due to the fact that they were so close in physical proximity.
+These two species of orangutans have been closely related throughout their evolutionary history because they were so close in physical proximity.
 Therefore, their genomes and demographic history are similar.
 The two species themselves are estimated to have split about 3.5 million years ago.
 Although these two species have officially diverged, it is speculated that the reason as to why they are genetically similar is because the males of each respective species tend to migrate between the two islands and breed with the females from their sister species.
 As a result, both the Bornean orangutans and the Sumatran orangutans have been studied closely as a pair, and thus much genome findings attribute evolutionary changes to this relationship.
 In addition, the Bornean orangutans, as compared to the Sumatran orangutans, have lower autosomal gene diversity.
 This is attributed to the fact that they have a much smaller population size.
 Also, the Bornean orangutans have lower nucleotide diversity.

-As the Bornean orangutans and Sumatra orangutans both exist within the same species, they exhibit similar cultural behaviors that have been found to exist amongst most orangutan populations.
-The fact that orangutans tend to showcase similar cultural traditions is due to the fact that they typically live in similar environments and are adept at learning from one another from their early stages of life.
+As the Bornean orangutans and Sumatran orangutans both exist within the same genus, they exhibit similar cultural behaviors that have been found to exist amongst most orangutan populations.
+The fact that orangutans tend to showcase similar cultural traditions is because they typically live in similar environments and are adept at learning from one another from their early stages of life.

 The Bornean orangutan has been linked to the fact that it has gone through a deep divergence in relation to its relatives and ancestors.
 During the Middle Pleistocene, there were low levels of gene flow, which was determined through the analysis of Y-chromosomal data.
-One reason as to why this may have occurred is because of the Sunda shelf, which is where the island of Borneo is located.
+One reason as to why this may have occurred is because of the Sunda Shelf, which is where the island of Borneo is located.
 During this time, this event's dry climate during the Late Pleistocene attributed to a more abundant genetic exchange.
 As a result, there were many early divergences of gene pools between the Bornean orangutans, as well as the Sumatran orangutans.
 Relating back to the Middle Pleistocene, the Bornean orangutan lineage went through a dramatic population decline.
 This is likely attributed to the fact that they had been isolated from their ancestral populations.
 Therefore, natural geographic barriers are attributed to be the reason as to why the Bornean orangutans were eventually isolated and ended up colonizing other regions.
 In addition, this geographic isolation also indicates that the Bornean orangutans did not undergo a severe genetic bottleneck.
 With the Borneo orangutan, selection was found to have been found through physiological adaptations – most of which has to do with being able to adapt to the ever-changing climate on the Borneo island.